Glen412710/U13A2_Glen/README.md

 \#3575D4 - Windows Blue
 \#4991FD - Dark Sky Blue

-The reason with i have chosen blue is because its more carming, inspire of being trustworthy and haveing reliabillity.
+The reason with i have chosen blue is because its more calming, inspire of being trustworthy and haveing reliabillity.
 For A and B. it drawns people showing that the company is confident on selling phones.

 #### fonts